damianbaar/grunt-re-define/README.md

   , base          : '.'
   //wrapper file
   , wrapper       : 'default'
-  //attach all bundled modules to namespace
+  //attach all bundled modules to namespace, foo.baz.bar is allowed, if empty init empty object , namespace: ''
-  , namespace: "your.namespace"
   //exclude specific AMD dependencies
   , excludeAMDModules : ['\.css$', 'require', 'modules', 'exports']
   //regexp to detect an AMD plugins, first we need to remove the plugin prefix to get a path